-• There is an existing GPT (GPT 12a-1) that requires amendments in order to function correctly.
-The applicant's contractors have provided previous correspondence that this GPT would be fixed for some time.
+There is an existing Gross Pollutant Trap (GPT) (GPT 12a-1) that requires modification in order to function correctly.
+The applicant's contractors have provided previous correspondence that this GPT would be fixed.
 This proposal will only further impact on the GPT's performance.
 Applicant to indicate when GPT 12a-1 will be rectified.
-Preference is for GPT to be amended during construction.
+Preference is for GPT to be modified during construction.

-Infrastruture Engineer Comments (Easement)
+Infrastructure Engineer Comments (Easement)